1. Your Money Goes Further In Belize

 9. I Can Afford To Live On The Beach In Belize

 Construction costs for a strong concrete structure capable of withstanding most any storm range from between U.S. $40. to U.S. $80. a square foot – shop around.
 Your mileage may vary.
 You may consider using the services of an architect or engineer to supervise construction.
 The professional fee may save you lots of money and time.
-We even have a new company that gives you that nice hot mix asphalt driveway you may be accustomed to at your old digs.

 A recent article in the AARP – American Association of Retired Persons Magazine – quotes from one of their members: After many visits to Belize, Atlantans Walter and Terri Fisher, 55 and 49, built a “concrete ranch house” with a water view for $125,000, including the lot.
 “The house was finished in 2007,” Walter reports.
 “Last year we sold our house in the U.S.A. got off the corporate treadmill, and moved here.
 I drove down in my truck on my own, and Terri and five cats flew down.
 We’re completely happy.”